 We don’t want the product team cherry-picking the list for easy stuff or fun stuff.
 We always want them working on the most important thing.
 And we don’t want product managers and product owners just guessing; we want to know that this is more important than that.

 It’d be ideal if we can hard facts to work from, like the results of a survey or perhaps the “jelly beans and fishbowl” approach described in my ebook,"On Roadmaps and Roadmapping."
 But absent hard facts, we ought to be able to use our judgment and simple prioritization scheme.

 Here’s one approach…

-You can use this prioritization scheme with low, medium, and high or 1 through 5 or use a Fibonacci system.
-You can use the scheme with roadmap items, products, features, epics, and stories.
+Just count up the number of YES answers for a score.
+Or, you can use this prioritization scheme with low, medium, and high or 1 through 5 or use a Fibonacci system.
+I prefer to keep it simple by using just YES and NO. You can use a similar scheme with roadmap items, products, features, epics, and stories.
 For that matter, you can use it for promotional items as part of an agile marketing plan.

 Are you grooming your backlog by shuffling?
-Or are you using a system?
+Or are you using a quick, objective system?